Latest Draw: Fri May 20

 With the California Lottery, you can play Mega Millions, a multi-state jackpot game.
 On the day of a drawing, sales are cut off by 7:45 pm, and drawings take place every Tuesday and Friday at 8:00 pm PT.

-Five numbered balls are drawn from 1 to 70 and one numbered ball is drawn from 1 to 25.
-If all your numbers match those that are drawn, you win the jackpot, which starts at an amount set by MUSL and grows until someone wins.
-If other players also match all six numbers, the prize will be shared in equal amounts.
+Each draw involves the drawing of five balls numbered 1 to 70 and one ball numbered 1 to 25.
+You win the jackpot if all your numbers match those drawn, which begins at an amount set by MUSL and grows until someone wins.
+The prize will be split equally between all players who correctly match all six numbers.

-Each Mega Millions® play is $2.
-For an additional dollar, you can add the Megaplier® option to multiply non-jackpot winnings by 2, 3, 4 or 5 times.
+The Mega Millions game costs $2; however, you can add a Megamultier option to multiply non-jackpot winnings by 2, 3, 4 or 5 times for an additional $1.

 What Can I Win Playing Mega Millions?